acwilsondev/acwilsondev-site/content/pricing.md

 ### **Additional Custom Retainers**

-For specialized support, we offer **custom retainers** tailored to **multi-cloud deployments, AI/ML model optimizations, or security compliance audits**.
+For specialized support, I offer **custom retainers** tailored to **multi-cloud deployments, AI/ML model optimizations, or security compliance audits**.

-📌 **For a customized plan, reach out for a tailored quote.**
+\U0001F4CC **For a customized plan, reach out to me for a tailored quote.**